 If the sarcoid had been caught earlier on, Snowdrop would not only have had a much better chance of survival, but she wouldn’t have had to go through such invasive treatments – meaning the odds for both donkeys’ survival would have been far more positive.

-Luke added: “There is no excuse for a donkey having a tumour of this size and complexity, there are so many resources and help available to donkey owners, it should never happen.”
+Elena added: “There is no excuse for a donkey having a tumour of this size and complexity, there are so many resources and help available to donkey owners, it should never happen.”

 Sarcoid success for Snowdrop